 A Bit Of History

 The race originated in 1978 with the course starting in Paris and finishing in the Senegalese capital of Dakar.

 182 vehicles started the 10,000 km (6,200 miles) course with 74 surviving the race.

 Cyril Neveu of France won the 1979 and 1980 event on a Yamaha XT500 and went on to win the motorcycle section again in 1982, 1986, 1987 on a Honda.

 Gaston Rahier of Belgium had back to back wins in 1984 & 1985 on a BMW.

 Australian KTM rider Andy Caldecott was killed in the 2006 event after crashing in stage 9.
 It was his third time in the event.
 He won the Australian Safari Rally four times consecutively from 2000 to 2003.

 In 2016 Australian KTM rider Toby Price won the motorbike section.
+He repeated his win again in 2019.
 He is the first person ever to win on their second attempt.
 Read my Bio on Toby Price here.